rebechen/Bayesian-Network/README.md

 # -BayesianNetwork
- Bayesian Network is used to represents a set of variables and their conditional dependencies
+ Bayesian Network is used to represent a set of variables and their conditional dependencies